josephquested/javascript-racer-tutorial/README.md

 # javascript-racer-tutorial
-## Build a two player racing game with HTML, CSS and Javascript.
+## Build a two player racing game with HTML, CSS and JavaScript.

 ### 1. index.html:
 First, we need to set up the basic environment.
 Create an index.html document and fill it with the following boilerplate HTML code.